Call for Proposals: 2024 Funding

 Loloma, Yá’át’ééh, Skugtash, Greetings

-The Partnership for Native American Cancer Prevention (NACP) is the collaboration between The University of Arizona Cancer Center (UACC), Northern Arizona University (NAU), The National Institutes of Health (NIH), and The National Cancer Institute (NCI).
+The Partnership for Native American Cancer Prevention (NACP) is a collaboration between The University of Arizona Cancer Center (UACC), Northern Arizona University (NAU), The National Institutes of Health (NIH), and The National Cancer Institute (NCI).
 The Partnership is funded under parallel grants, U54CA143924 (UACC) and U54CA143925 (NAU).

 The mission is to alleviate the unequal burden of cancer among Native Americans of the Southwest through research, training, and community outreach programs in collaboration with the communities we serve.